🌍 Free Course – AI Right Now – How Artificial Intelligence Is Changing the World in 2026

 Perhaps the most important change AI brings to work is the pace of adaptation.

-Roles evolve faster.
-Tools change more often.
-Learning becomes continuous rather than periodic.
+Roles evolve more quickly.
+Tools change frequently.
+Learning becomes continuous rather than occasional.
 Static job descriptions struggle to keep up with dynamic workflows.

-This makes adaptability itself a core skill.
-The ability to learn, unlearn, and adjust how work is done is becoming more valuable than familiarity with any single tool.
+Adaptability is now a core professional skill.
+The ability to learn, unlearn, and adjust how work is done is often more valuable than familiarity with any specific tool.

 Looking Ahead